jasperbobasper/Philosophers/README.md

 # Philosophers - Multithreading Challenge
 In this  assignment, I had to simulate the behavior of philosophers sitting around a round table, alternately eating, thinking, and sleeping.
 Their goal?
-To avoid syinbg of starvation.
+To avoid dying of starvation.

 Each philosopher needed to hold both the right and left forks to eat.
 Each action takes a certain amount of time to complete, as defined by the user in the program arguments.
 If the philosoper does not eat with in the timeframe provided, he dies- thus ending the program.